 If this process necessitates too much force, it means you’ve overtightened the clamp.

 If you’ve followed this tutorial correctly, it should definitely have fixed your seat post slipping problem.
-If it hasn’t inspect your frame and seat post clamp to see if they are damaged.
+If it hasn’t inspected your frame and seat post clamp to see if they are damaged.
 Otherwise, enjoy your seat post slipping down no longer!